joedolson/wp-accessible-modal/readme.md

 * `'prefix'  => 'simple',`: The CSS class used to prefix modal elements.
 * `'title'   => __( 'Modal Content', 'wpam' ),`: the text for the modal dialog name.
 * `'close'   => __( 'Close', 'wpam' ),`: the text for the modal close button.
-* `'control' => '',`: an ID for an alternate control to use to trigger the modal content.
+* `'control' => '',`: a selector, e.g. '#my-button' or '.reports > .info-button' for an alternate control to trigger the modal content.
 Hides the standard button and attaches events to a control of your choice.
+* `'content' => '',`: An ID attribute, e.g. 'modal-content', that contains the information to include.
+Overrides shortcode contents.

 The content of the modal should be between the opening and closing shortcode tags: `[modal]Content of modal[/modal]`